 Water: Water during the summer and spring, making sure drainage is immaculate.
 Reduce water in the winter to monthly.

-Fertilizer: Feed Donkey's Tail with a controlled-release fertilizer in the beginning of the season or weekly with a weak liquid solution.
+Fertilizer: Feed Donkey's Tail with a controlled-release fertilizer at the beginning of the season or weekly with a weak liquid solution.
 Use a balanced 20-20-20 fertilizer at 1/4 strength on mature plants, and a fertilizer with less nitrogen on young plants.

 Repot as needed, preferably during the warm season.
 To repot a Donkey's Tail, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.